The Enso Circle is more than just a symbol:

 Enlightenment can be defined as an awakening or understanding of something.

-In the case of an enso circle as well as in meditation, one’s goal is to be enlightened about their inner self.
+With the enso circle, your goal is to be enlightened about their inner self.

 Although being enlightened is a mental process, drawing an enso circle is a visual and aesthetic way to express enlightenment in Zen Buddhism.